What Type Of Income Is Exempted From Income Tax In Malaysia?

 1) Leave Passage

 Leave passage refers to vacation time paid for by your employer, and is divided into two categories: local and overseas.
-You are entitled for tax exemption not exceeding three times in a year for leave passage within Malaysia, and one leave passage outside Malaysia not exceeding RM3,000.
+You are entitled to tax exemption not exceeding three times in a year for leave passage within Malaysia, and one leave passage outside Malaysia not exceeding RM3,000.

 2) Medical and dental benefit